single-cell-data/SOMA/brainstorming.md

 ### SOMADataFrame

 `SOMADataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
 The schema is expressed as an Arrow `Schema`.

-All `SOMADataFrame` contain a "pseudo-column" called `soma_rowid`, of type `uint64` and domain `[0, #rows)`, i.e. `soma_rowid` is a contiguous integer number beginning with zero.
-The `soma_rowid` pseudo-column contains a unique value for each row in the `SOMADataFrame`, and is intended to act as a join key for other objects, such as a `SOMADenseNdArray`.
+`SOMADataFrame` contain a "pseudo-column" called `soma_rowid`, of type `uint64` and domain `[0, #rows)`. `soma_rowid` is the row offset (row id), and is a contiguous integer number beginning with zero.

+`SOMADataFrame` must contain a column called `soma_joinid`, of type `uint64`.
+The `soma_joinid` column contains a unique value for each row in the `SOMADataFrame`, and intended to act as a joint key for other objects, such as `SOMASparseNdArray`.

+Most language-specific bindings will provide convertors between SOMADataFrame and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.

+### SOMAIndexedDataFrame

+`SOMAIndexedDataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
+The schema is expressed as an Arrow `Schema`.

+All `SOMAIndexedDataFrame` must contain a column called `soma_joinid`, of type `uint64`.
+The `soma_joinid` column contains a unique value for each row in the `SOMAIndexedDataFrame`, and intended to act as a joint key for other objects, such as `SOMASparseNdArray`.

 Most language-specific bindings will provide convertors between SOMADataFrame and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.